Support all Tennesseans with intellectual and developmental disabilities to live fulfilling and rewarding lives.

 How to Apply for HCBS Services

-DIDD waiver services are closed to most new enrollment, effective July 1, 2016.
-Employment and Community First CHOICES is a new program for people with intellectual and developmental disabilities operated by TennCare.
-To apply for this program, an online self-referral form will be available on the TennCare website starting on July 1, 2016.
-If you need help completing the online self-referral form and are not currently on Medicaid or have United Health Care as your MCO, the DIDD Intake Office in your region can assist.
+DIDD waiver services are closed to new enrollment.
+Employment and Community First CHOICES is a program for people with intellectual and developmental disabilities administered by TennCare.
+To apply for this program, you must fill out a self-referral form on the TennCare website.
+If you need help completing the online self-referral form and are not currently on Medicaid, the DIDD Intake Office in your region can assist.

 (866) 372-5709 (toll free)